jvde-github/AIS-catcher/README.md

 ```
 Note that CRC/checksum is the simple xor-checksum for validating that the NMEA line is not corrupted and not the CRC that is transmitted with the AIS message for a decoder to check the correct reception over air.
 This latter 16 bit checksum/CRC is not included in the NMEA message.

+AIS-catcher will also accept AIVDO input which is typically used for the MMSI of the own ship.
+You can enable/disable this with: `-go VDO on/off`.

 ### Input of Station location

 As discussed obove, the webserver will only share a known location of the station with the front-end webclient if `share_loc` is set for the webserver: